-The course is open to all graduates witha first or second class honours degree or equivalent in a relevant subject.
+The MA in HRGJ is open to graduates with a first or second class honours degree or equivalent in a relevant subject.

 Months of entry

 This course offers an exciting opportunity to study human rights in the interdisciplinary context of law, politics and philosophy.
 The course content reflects that human rights is one of the key discourses of our times.
-The course is aimed both at people working in related fields (for example, professionals working in the fields of law, government and public sector, social services, human resource management, human rights advocacy) and anyone else interested in further study
+The course is aimed both at people working in related fields (for example, professionals working in the fields of law, government and public sector, social services, human resource management, or human rights advocacy), and anyone else interested in further study in this area.

 Information for international students